 Which foods have become particularly expensive and which are still affordable?
 Can you substitute pricy groceries such as meat and eggs with cheaper alternatives without sacrificing nutrients?
 And how can you plan your grocery shopping in advance without breaking the budget?
 Read our financial experts’ 8 tips.

 What Is Foodflation?

 In Germany, the largest economy in Europe, prices have risen even more.
-Here, food inflation is now at 20.3%, in September it was 18.7%, according to the country’s Federal Statistical Office.
-The price of edible fats and oils like butter and sunflower oil saw the sharpest increase, having risen by 49%.
+Here, food inflation is now at 14.5%, in March it was 21.2%, according to the country’s Federal Statistical Office.
+The price of edible fats and oils like butter and sunflower oil in the EU saw the sharpest increase, having risen by 23% compared to May 2022.

 The pace at which food prices rise matters not just because it directly impacts household budgets, especially for those at the lower end of the income distribution.
 But also because the visibility of food price changes contributes to influencing the public’s inflation expectations, which in turn can contribute to higher inflation.

-Learn more about inflation and its impact on the public here.
+Learn more about inflation and its impact on consumers here.